 The book is fascinating and yet scary and hopeful at the same time.
-Crisis of Control is straight forward, challenging and at time humorous.
-Scott’s footnote in the very beginning about impressing people that you know how to pronounce “Chicxulub Crater” (The resulting crater from the astroid that killed the dinosaurs) is just one of many humorous asides spread throughout the book.
+Crisis of Control is straightforward, challenging, and at times humorous.
+Scott’s footnote in the very beginning about impressing people that you know how to pronounce “Chicxulub Crater” (The resulting crater from the asteroid that killed the dinosaurs) is just one of many humorous asides spread throughout the book.

 Scott does highlight a path that would result in a Utopia future and points out the many off-ramps that could lead us into our own destruction.
 While the book contains a number of warnings, it also contains a significant hope.